 3. Reporting and Analytics

 Data is useful only if companies can analyze and understand it; an ERP helps with that.
-Leading solutions have impressive reporting and analytics tools that allow users to track KPIs and display any metrics or comparisons they can dream up.
+Leading solutions have impressive reporting and analytics tools that allow users to track key performance indicators (KPIs) and display any metrics or comparisons they can dream up.
 Since an ERP is all-encompassing, it can help a business understand how a change or problem with a process in one department affects the rest of the company.

 4. Centralized Data